What services are offered at Northwoods?

 What do the students eat?

-Students get a balanced diet of foods that are both healthy and realistic to what they would eat in the real world.
+Students get a balanced diet consisting of foods that are both healthy and realistic to what they would eat in the real world.

 Please click below to see an example menu.